100 Essential Tips for First-Time Cruisers

 54. If you can disconnect from technology and enjoy the relaxation and tranquillity of being at sea.

-55. Alternatively, take advantage of the onboard Wi-Fi packages for staying connected with loved ones or have to work remotely.
-These can be expensive though and you may not get great reception, especially in areas like the Norwegian Fjords.
-You may get a discount if you book before the cruise.
+55. Alternatively, take advantage of the onboard Wi-Fi packages for staying connected.
+These can be expensive and you may not get great reception, especially in areas like the Norwegian Fjords.
+You could also consider an eSIM like one from

 56. Attend destination lectures and port talks to gather insights about the upcoming ports.